7h30th3r0n3/Evil-M5Core2/README.md

 ## Flipper Zero Friend ?
 ### **Yes, it is !!!**

-Evil-M5Core2 sends messages via serial for debugging purposes, you can use the serial app on Flipper to see these messages.
+Evil-M5Core2 sends messages via serial for debugging purposes and message when you navigate on the Core2, you can use the serial app on Flipper to see these messages.

 Plug your flipper with :